 Mal: You got all kinds o' learnin' and you made me look the fool without even trying, and yet here I am with a gun to your head.
 That’s 'cause I've got people with me, people who trust each other, who do for each other, and ain't always looking for the advantage.

-True Companions are just like a real family — they may not necessarily like each other, but they know they can depend upon each other in a crisis.
+True Companions are just like a real family — they may not necessarily like each other, or actually have liked each other at first, but they know they can depend upon each other in a crisis.
 It is a relationship considered to be deeper than mere friendship but more innocent than romance.